zed-industries/zed/docs/src/assistant/prompting.md

 - `edit_workflow.hbs`: Used for generating the edit workflow prompt.
 - `step_resolution.hbs`: Used for generating the step resolution prompt.

-At this point it is unknown if we will expand templates further to be user-createable.
+At this point it is unknown if we will expand templates further to be user-creatable.

 ### Overriding Templates